-While there is an extensive sewer network that services lots within the precinct (refer Figure 27 - Infrastructure and services located within the precinctFigure 27 - Infrastructure and services located within the precinct), given the age of the area and the proposed intensification of land uses as part of the LPSP, there may be instances which require upgrades to the existing sewer network.
+While there is an extensive sewer network that services lots within the precinct (refer Figure 27 - Infrastructure and services located within the precinct), given the age of the area and the proposed intensification of land uses as part of the LPSP, there may be instances which require upgrades to the existing sewer network.
 The management of sewer infrastructure is done via an agreement between a developer and the Water Corporation.